m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 ![](https://assets.omscs.io/notes/0028.png)

-Let’s consider the scenario shown in the figure above which includes three hosts running an application.
+Let's consider the scenario shown in the figure above which includes three hosts running an application.
 A receiving host that receives an incoming transport-layer segment will forward it to the appropriate socket.
 The receiving host identifies the appropriate socket by examining a set of fields in the segment.

 The job of delivering the data that are included in a transport-layer segment to the appropriate socket, as defined in the segment fields, is called **demultiplexing**.

 Similarly, the sending host will need to gather data from different sockets, and encapsulate each data chunk with header information (that will later be used in demultiplexing) to create segments, and then forward the segments to the network layer.
 We refer to this job as **multiplexing**.

-As an example, let’s take a closer look at the host in the middle.
+As an example, let's take a closer look at the host in the middle.
 The transport layer in the middle host, will need to demultiplex the data arriving from the network layer to the correct socket (P1 or P2).
 Also, the transport layer in the middle host, will need to perform multiplexing, by collecting the data from sockets P1 or P2, then by generating transport-layer segments, and then finally by forwarding these segments to the network layer below.

-**Now, let’s focus at the socket identifiers:** The sockets are identified based on special fields (shown below) in the segment such as the **source port number field** and the **destination port number field**.
+**Now, let's focus at the socket identifiers:** The sockets are identified based on special fields (shown below) in the segment such as the **source port number field** and the **destination port number field**.

 ![](https://assets.omscs.io/notes/0029.png)